sensu/sensu-puppet/README.md

 All the core resources have a provider that manages resources using the Sensu Go API.
 The new provider can be used by setting `provider` parameter on a resource to `sensu_api`.
-The default provider is still `sensuctl` but it's possible to change the provider when defining a resource.
-For example the following will create a check which can be defined on an host that's not the `sensu-backend`.
+The default provider is `sensuctl`; set `provider => 'sensu_api'` on any resource to use the API instead.
+The check below can be defined on a host that is not the `sensu-backend`:

 ```
 include ::sensu::api